 For example, Notion runs communities on platforms like Facebook, LinkedIn, Reddit, Discord, etc. They’ve seen growth in compounding numbers as a result.

 Notion created a dedicated subreddit where users can connect with their peers, share setups and templates, and learn from others.
-Such flexibility helps them target a wide range of users active on these channels.
+Such flexibility helps them target a wide range of users active on these channels, giving an advantage to Notion compared to its competitors.

 3. Start by inviting early adopters